-- Range of stakeholders involved in the process of formulating these policies and procedures See 4.1 - Processes to review and update these policies and procedures - Ensuring that everybody understands and follows these policies and procedures
+- Range of stakeholders involved in the process of formulating these policies and procedures

+See 4.1 - Processes to review and update these policies and procedures - Ensuring that everybody understands and follows these policies and procedures

 The setting promotes a confident self- and group-identity through the provision of an appropriate environment, experiences and interactions within the setting.
-See 2.5 / 2.6

-14.2.1 How does the environment reflect and promote the culture and background of all children present in the setting?
+14.2.1 How does your home environment reflect and promote the culture and background of all the children present?

-- Images of family/community life (e.g., photos, posters, children's drawings, etc.) - Toys (e.g., cooking utensils, dress up box, small world tovs, etc.) - Computer software - Books and materials - Avoiding the depiction of stereotypical role models and cultural images (e.g., gender, culture, age, ability, etc.) - Avoiding bias (e.g., gender, colour, race, religious affiliation, family structure, socio-economic status, etc.) within activities - 14.2.2 How do the experiences you provide for the child promote a confident group- and self-identity?
+- Images of family/community life (e.g., photos, posters, children's drawings, etc.) - Toys (e.g., cooking utensils, dress up box, small world toys, etc.) - Computer software - Books and materials - Avoiding the depiction of stereotypical role models and cultural images (e.g., gender, culture, age, ability, etc.) - Avoiding bias (e.g., gender, colour, race, religious affiliation, family structure, socio-economic status, etc.) within activities - 14.2.2 How do the experiences you provide for the child promote a confident group- and self-identity?